risingwavelabs/dbt-risingwave/ZERO_DOWNTIME_MV_README.md

 dbt run-operation cleanup_temp_mvs --args '{"schema_name": "public", "execute": true}'
 ```

+**Note**: These commands will display output directly to the console without requiring special log level settings.

 ### Alternative: Using Internal Macros

 For advanced users, you can also call the internal macros directly: